-1 Introduction
+1. Introduction

 The favourable properties of REBCO coated conductor tapes and the well-established production methods have brought these tapes to the forefront of tokamak fusion research [1, 2].
 Magnet materials experience harsh conditions inside a tokamak: high magnetic fields, high input currents, and intense neutron and gamma radiation [3].
-Under
+Under these conditions, magnet longevity is an issue due to short expected lifetimes, high costs associated with replacement, and supply chain concerns.

-In the literature, it is established that under high applied magnetic fields, fast neutrons can enhance critical current density $(J_c)$ via the introduction of nm-scale collision cascades up to a maximum fluence, often around $1-2 \times 10^{22}$ neutrons/m above 10 T, before degradation when further exposed [4-6].
+In the literature, it is established that under high applied magnetic fields, fast neutrons can enhance critical current density (J_c) via the introduction of nm-scale collision cascades up to a maximum fluence, often around 1-2 x 10^{22} neutrons/m2 above 10 T, before degradation when further exposed [4-6].
 The onset of degradation occurs at lower fluences when tape REBCO layers have a higher pristine sample defect density, due to the presence of artificial pinning centres (APCs) [7].
 Literature on the effects of gamma rays is inconclusive [8-10].